 The RiC-CM entity for describing the chronological dimension of entities is the date entity.
 For all entities, dates are important in conveying when the entity began and ended, and important events in the course of its existence that contribute to or effect changes in its identity.
 A significant date or dates related to each entity will vary according to the nature of the entity being described.
 With respect to a record resource, dates associated with creation, or cessation, and events that affect its quality are all important contextual information.
 In addition to beginning and ending dates for an agent, its authority to perform an activity may be limited to a specific period of time.
-The date of an event in relation to another entity, for example, to a record resource, instantiation, or agent, can be used to describe the history of the entity.
+The date of an event in relation to describe the history of the entity.